Simple Holiday Decorating: My Top Tips

 Currently, the seasonal colors I rotate include:

-Spring/Summer: Aqua, Brighter Whites, Royal Blue
+Spring/Summer: Brighter Whites, Blues

-Fall: Sage Green, Creamy Whites, Rust (see photo above)
+Fall: Sage Green, Creamy Whites, Rust

 There are many gorgeous seasonal palette ideas out there.
 Use current home decor magazines or Pinterest for inspiration.

-Pick Focus Areas
+Holiday Decorating Tip 2 | Pick Focus Areas

 Covering every available surface is a quick way to make your home feel cluttered.